 3. This class of carriers enplaned 6 passengers in 2020.
 This represents 1% of the total reported enplanements of 30,063

 4. Historically, this class of carriers has compromise less than 1% of the total boarding’s and collection of the PFC would be unduly burdensome to these carriers.

-In accordance with 158.23(a)(4), the airport will hold an Air Carrier Consultation Meeting at 9:00am, May 13, 2020 at the Airport Administration Office, 2406 West Washington Ave, Suite B, Yakima, WA 98903.
+In accordance with 158.23(a)(4), the airport will hold an Air Carrier Consultation Meeting at 9:00am, April 5th at the Airport Administration Office, 2406 West Washington Ave, Suite B, Yakima, WA 98903.
 If any additional project information presents itself, it will be available at that time.
-By utilizing the PFC’s funds we will be able to complete the rehabilitation of the East General Aviation Apron; Design and Engineer Taxiway Bravo that have outlined their useful life.
-Furthermore, by utilizing the PFC funds we will be able to complete these needed projects in a timely manner.
+By utilizing the PFC’s funds we will be able to design, engineer, and expand the Snow Removal Equipment building in order to ensure the airport’s equipment is stored in a heated building while being ready to respond during inclement weather.
+Additionally, these funds will allow for the airport to replace two high-speed runway plows, which has outlined their useful life and are required to meet FAA snow removal clearance requirements.
+Furthermore, this application allows for the design, engineer, and construction of Taxiway C extension, which is identified in the Airport Master Plan to accommodate additional hangar development.
+Finally, by utilizing the PFC funds we will be able to complete these needed projects in a timely manner.